rebelsky/sams-assorted-musings-reflections/registration-2023Fa-reflections.md

 number: 1225
 tags: [Registration](index-registration)
 blurb: Alliterate!
-version: 0.1
+version: 1.1
 released: 2023-04-29
-current:
+current: 2023-04-30
 ---
 _n.b.
 These are not random in the sense that they are selected unpredictably according to some probability distribution and, in the limit, would follow that distribution.
 Rather, they reflect what I found myself thinking about during the past few weeks of registration and what came to mind when I sat down to write.
 Or perhaps they are selected from a probability distribution; it's just one that we don't understand [1]._

+_**n.b.: Some of the data in this musing may be misstated; I was relying on what I saw on the [list of course offerings](https://odsstu.grinnell.edu/reports/report/RGS/Catalog%20and%20Courses/Course_Offering_0007), and that does not provide as accurate a picture as I expected.
+See [the musing on round three](registration-2023Fa-round-three) for more details._

-As the note above suggests, I've been thinking a lot about registration of late.
+As the first note above suggests, I've been thinking a lot about registration of late.
 That is, perhaps, not all that surprising.
 After all, I regularly muse about Grinnell's registration system during our registration period.
 We're also working with a revised set of policies [2] that are still settling down.
 Given the state of things, I found my muse compelling me to sit down and write about what I've observed [4].
 As in the case of much of my musing, I'm mostly recording things as they come to mind.

 **Advising for registration is harder than it used to be, perhaps much harder**.
 Under the old system, I worked with my advisees to select their preferred schedules, chatted about a few potential fallbacks, registered, crossed our fingers that they'd get into the sections they wanted (or that the Registrar's office could rearrange the schedule to get them into the classes they wanted but not necessarily the sections they wanted), spent a few days reviewing the fallout, and then registered for the rest.
 Under the new system, I'm expected to help them consider many more fallbacks and, even with those fallbacks, we still have to look at the fallout after rounds 1 and 2, and we now must do so in a much shorter time frame.